 Universe: The index universe is defined by the STOXX Singapore Total Market Index.
-Only securities of companies from the REITs sector (current ICB 8670 and new ICB 351020) which are incorporated in Singapore and denominated in SGD are eligible to be selected.
+Only securities of companies from the REITs sector (Effective up until September 2020 review, as identified by ICB 8670.
+Effective with September 2020 review, as identified by ICB 351020) which are incorporated in Singapore and denominated in SGD are eligible to be selected.